Avoid Weight Gain in San Diego During the Holiday Season

 There’s no doubt that the holiday season is a notorious time for packing on extra pounds.
 But the truth is, you don’t have to choose between maintaining a healthy weight and participating in holiday festivities.
 And believe it or not, you don’t even have to deprive yourself of delicious goodies and holiday drinks as long as you follow these tips for how to avoid weight gain during the holiday season:

-Eat a healthy meal before you party
+Eat a healthy meal before your party to avoid a weight gain

 Skipping party food entirely is kind of a bummer, and depriving yourself usually makes temptation stronger.
 If you fill up on a healthy meal before the party, you’ll be more likely to curb your impulse to gorge on all the goodies.